The field of social work is a noble profession, dedicated to helping individuals, families, and communities overcome challenges.

-Social work is a noble profession, dedicated to helping individuals, families, and communities overcome challenges.
 However, the emotional and psychological demands of the job can lead to a significant issue: burnout.
 In this blog post, we’ll explore what social work burnout is, its causes, symptoms, and effective strategies for prevention and recovery.

 What is Social Work Burnout?

-Social work burnout is a state of physical, emotional, and mental exhaustion caused by prolonged and intense stress.
+Clearly, social work burnout is a state of physical, emotional, and mental exhaustion caused by prolonged and intense stress.
 Social workers often face high caseloads, emotional demands from clients, and systemic challenges that can contribute to feelings of overwhelm.

-Key Statistics on Burnout in Social Work
+Burnout in Social Work

 • Prevalence: According to recent studies, nearly 75% of social workers report experiencing burnout at some point in their careers.